joshuacox/katacoda-scenarios/IntroToGit/step2.md

 ### WTF?!?!

-After typing all the commands above click continue.
+After typing all the commands above click continue to go to an explanation of what just went on.